Roofing materials as vertical cladding

 What is BS 5534?

-BS 5534 is the code of practice for installing slates and tiles to new-build pitched roofs and vertical cladding.
-It was the first guidance of its kind to provide recommendations on the design, performance and installation of new-build pitched roofs using slates, tiles, shingles and shakes.
+BS 5534 is the code of practice for installing slates and tiles to new-build pitched roofs and vertical cladding, providing recommendations on the design, performance and installation of new-build pitched roofs using slates, tiles, shingles and shakes.
 It also covers normal re-roofing work and repairs.

 The British Standard’s contents include batten selection, methods of fixing, wind uplift formulas and a means of calculating fixing specifications.
 Product manufacturers in the roofing industry typically make sure their installation guides are aligned with BS 5534, with any deviation requiring documented evidence to prove suitability.